matevzv/SensorManagementSystem/README.md

 ### 4. Run docker container
 Forwarding docker port 80 to your host port.
 Optionally using data container, host SSH key and domain name setup.
 If WS address is not the same as domain use WS and optionally use HTTPS.
 Rundeck password should also be changed and ansible user set.
+Optionally you can setup github webhook.
 Finally set your gmail account to send monitoring alerts.

     $ docker run -p 80:80 (-p 443:443) --volumes-from datavidek \
     --volume $SSH_AUTH_SOCK:/ssh-agent \